dhelms1/HugoPortfolio/content/post/2021-06-14-gpuscraping/index.md

 # So Close...
 Yet So Far
 If you're reading this, then most likely you too have some type of interest in machine learning or data science.
 And you know that GPUs are amazing for speeding up the processes you do in this fields, especially for Deep Learning.
 However if you're currently in the market for one of these GPUs, especially the new NVIDIA RTX Series which would be PERFECT for Deep Learning projects, you know how impossible it is to find one of them (special thanks to all the crypto miners and resellers out there).
 So I figured if I can't have one, might as well scrape Newegg for information on a bunch of different graphics cards and do some Data Analysis right?
 Not my first though, but it did sound like an interesting project.
 And although I initially wanted to implement it in Python, I figured this would be a great learning opportunity for R especially given my current internship.
 And so here we are, scraping Newegg for information on GPUs while I patiently wait for them to become available.

-## Is this Ethical?
 In my many hours of searching the internet about the rules of web scraping and if certain website allow it or not, I find myself asking "Am I really suppose to be doing this?".
 Some people say no, some say it's fine, others just avoid the question and continue their work.
 I still don't have the answer to this question, but in my attempt to collect the data as ethically as possible I've taken the following steps:

 - Only creating requests ~2 times per day, spaced out by a few hours.
 - Keeping the data private on my computer and not uploading for public use.
 - No private information is being collected, only product details.

 Each page on Newegg has around 36 results, and even though it has hundreds of pages I only scraped 10 of them over the span of 5 days.
 I didn't want to create too many requests and overload their site, so I tried to minimize the amount of time I spent sending requests.
-Hopefully this is ethical, and if not then this entire post was just hypothetical.
+Hopefully this is ethical, and if not then this all was just hypothetical.

 # The Scraping Script
 So basically there are three main categories for which data was scraped: Model Specs (Brand, Series, Memory, etc.), Ratings (Average & Total Number), and Pricing Information (Price, Sale, & Shipping).
 I'll break down each of these, and the exact code used to collect the data.